Learn more about everolimus (Afinitor), including what it is, how it's given and its side effects.

 Bruising and bleeding

-Your taste can change, and some food may taste different, for example more salty, bitter or metallic.
+Your sense of taste may change and some food may taste different, for example more salty, bitter or metallic.

 Our information on diet during breast cancer treatment includes tips on dealing with taste changes.

-Cancer-related fatigue is extreme tiredness that doesn’t go away with rest or sleep.
-It’s a very common side effect of breast cancer treatment and may affect you physically and emotionally.
-It has many causes, from psychological factors such as the stress of coping with the diagnosis, to physical ones such as the side effects of treatment or progression (growth and spread) of the cancer.
+Fatigue is extreme tiredness that does not go away with rest or sleep.
+It has many causes, from the emotional impact of a diagnosis to side effects of treatment or growth and spread of the cancer.

-If you think you have fatigue, tell your GP or treatment team so you can be fully assessed and offered advice on how to manage your energy levels.
+If you think you have fatigue, tell your GP or treatment team.
+They can assess you and offer advice on how to manage your energy levels.

 Skin changes